 - (6) The applicant must demonstrate familiarity with the statutes, rules, standards of practice, and standards of conduct governing mediated settlement conferences conducted in North Carolina. - (7) The applicant must be of good moral character and adhere to the Standards of Professional Conduct for Mediators when acting under these rules.
-On his or her application(s) for certification or application(s) for certification renewal, an applicant shall disclose any: - a. pending criminal charges; - b. criminal convictions; - c. restraining orders issued against him or her; - d. failures to appear: - e. pending or closed grievances or complaints filed with a professional licensing, certifying, or regulatory body, whether in North Carolina, another state, or another country; - f. disciplinary action taken against him or her by a professional licensing, certifying, or regulatory body, whether in North Carolina, another state, or another country, including, but not limited to, disbarment, revocation, decertification, or suspension of any professional license or certification, including the suspension or revocation of any license, certification,
+On his or her application(s) for certification or application(s) for certification renewal, an applicant shall disclose any: - a. pending criminal charges; - b. criminal convictions; - c. restraining orders issued against him or her; - d. failures to appear; - e. closed grievances or complaints filed with a professional licensing, certifying, or regulatory body, whether in North Carolina, another state, or another country;

-- registration, or qualification to serve as a mediator in another state or country, even if stayed; - g. judicial sanctions imposed against him or her in any jurisdiction; or - h. civil judgments, tax liens, or bankruptcy filings that occurred within the ten years preceding the date that the initial or renewal application was filed with the Commission.
+- f. disciplinary action taken against him or her by a professional licensing, certifying, or regulatory body, whether in North Carolina, another state, or another country, including, but not limited to, disbarment, revocation. decertification. or suspension of anv professional license or certification, including the suspension or revocation of any license, certification, registration, or qualification to serve as a mediator in another state or country, even if stayed; - g. judicial sanctions imposed against him or her in any jurisdiction; - h. civil judgments, tax liens, or bankruptcy filings that occurred within the ten years preceding the date that the initial or renewal application was filed with the Commission; or - i. pending grievances or complaints filed with a professional licensing, certifying, or regulatory body, whether in North Carolina, another state, or another country.